 - Avoid leading questions or conversations.
 Let participants tell you what they’re thinking, not the other way around.
 Feel free to ask different questions or variations of the suggested questions but make sure you’re not leading your participants to specific answers.

 - Leave enough time at the end for discussion.
 There will be a lot to talk about.
-Make sure you have time to get to all of the giant Post-its.
+Make sure you have time to get to all of the giant Post-it Sheets.

-- If possible, enlist a note taker to help capture clarification responses.
+- If possible, enlist a note taker to help capture responses.

-Take time to reflect.
-After you’ve gone through this exercise, find a way to organize the responses and determine how to proceed.
+Once you’ve finished, take time to reflect on the exercise itself and your results.
+After you’ve gone through this process, find a way to organize the responses and determine how to proceed.
 Remember, this is an information-gathering exercise, not a list of demands from your users.